z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 SP1, but the reader is assumed to be familiar with at least the first 6 installments of that guide.

-The tutorial for SP1's predecessor, splib2, is avaiable as a PDF document [here](http://www.mojontwins.com/warehouse/splib2-tutorial.pdf).
+The tutorial for SP1's predecessor, splib2, is available as a PDF document [here](http://www.mojontwins.com/warehouse/splib2-tutorial.pdf).
 It's not essential to understand that document, and the details in this one